North Dakota Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and understand your local water source.
-Rural residents should be aware of whether they’re served by a rural water cooperative, municipal system, or private well.
+Contact your water utility to request their annual Consumer Confidence Report and ask specifically about PFAS testing results and lead service line status.
+Rural residents should confirm whether they’re served by a rural water cooperative, municipal system, or private well, and act accordingly.
+Use our water quality checker and the North Dakota state overview for additional context.

 Support Rural Water Systems

 Participate in rural water cooperative meetings and support rate structures that enable system improvements.
-North Dakota’s rural water associations provide vital services to agricultural communities and need community engagement.
+North Dakota’s rural water associations provide vital services to agricultural communities and need ongoing community engagement — particularly as new lead service line replacement and PFAS monitoring requirements place additional demands on smaller systems.
+Follow water alert news for state and federal regulatory updates.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to the North Dakota Department of Environmental Quality at (701) 328-5150 for investigation and follow-up.
+Track active boil water notices across the U.S. via our live boil water notices tracker.

 Practice Agricultural Stewardship

 Agricultural producers should implement best management practices for nutrient application and livestock operations to protect groundwater and surface water quality.
-Support source water protection programs in your watershed.
+Support source water protection programmes in your watershed.
+Reducing nitrate runoff not only protects drinking water but helps keep treatment costs — and therefore water bills — lower for rural communities across North Dakota.

 North Dakota Cities We Cover